ietf-wg-cellar/flac-specification/rfc_backmatter.md

 0x6c+0 | 4 byte  | 0x0e000000         | Field length 14 byte
 0x70+0 | 14 byte | (...)              | Field contents

 The vendor string is reference libFLAC 1.3.3 20190804, the field contents of the only field is TITLE=שלום.
-The vorbis comment field is 14 bytes but only 10 characters in size, because it contains four 2-byte characters.
+The Vorbis comment field is 14 bytes but only 10 characters in size, because it contains four 2-byte characters.

 ### Padding